-Ms. English was selected to serve as an independent director on our Board due to her greater than twenty years of senior management experience at various corporations and non-profit organizations as well as her past service on our Board of Directors since December 2003.
+Ms. English was selected to serve as an independent director on our Board due to her greater than twenty years of senior management experience at various corporations and non-profit organizations as well as her past service on our Board since August 2003.

 Anthony W. Parker.
-Mr. Parker, age 66, has served as our director since August 2003.
-Mr. Parker has also been a director of Gladstone Capital Corporation since August 2001 and a director of Gladstone Investment Corporation since June 2005.
+Mr. Parker, age 67, has served as one of our directors since August 2003.
+Mr. Parker has also been a director of Gladstone Capital Corporation since August 2001, a director of Gladstone Investment Corporation since June 2005 and a director of Gladstone Land Corporation since January 2013.
 Mr. Parker founded Parker Tide Corp., formerly known as Snell Professional Corp., in 1997.
 Parker Tide is a government contracting company providing mission critical solutions to the Federal Government.
-From 1992 to 1996, Mr. Parker was chairman of Capitol Resource Funding, Inc., a commercial finance company with offices in Dana Point, California and Arlington, Virginia.
-Mr. Parker practiced corporate and tax law for over 15 years - from 1980 to 1983 at Verner, Liipfert, Bernhard & McPherson, in private practice from 1983 to 1992.
-From 1973 to 1977 Mr. Parker served as executive assistant to the administrator of the U.S. Small Business Administration.
+From 1992 to 1996, Mr. Parker was chairman of Capitol Resource Funding, Inc., a commercial finance company.
+Mr. Parker practiced corporate and tax law for over 15 years - from 1980 to 1983 at Verner, Lipfert, Bernhard & McPherson, and in private practice from 1983 to 1992.
+From 1977 Mr. Parker served as executive assistant to the administrator of the U.S. Small Business Administration.
 Mr. Parker is a director of Naval Academy Sailing Foundation, a 501(c)(3) not-for-profit corporation located in Annapolis, Maryland.
 Mr. Parker received his J.D. and Masters in Tax Law from Georgetown Law Center and his undergraduate degree from Harvard College.

-Mr. Parker was selected to serve as an independent director on our Board due to his expertise and wealth of experience in the field of corporate taxation as well as his past service on our Board of Directors since August 2003.
+Mr. Parker was selected to serve as an independent director on our Board due to his expertise and wealth of experience in the field of corporate taxation as well as his past service on our Board since August 2003.
 Mr. Parker's knowledge of corporate tax was instrumental in his appointment as chairman of our Audit Committee.